-[Stakeholder] "16+1" Cooperation injects new vigor into China-EU cooperation
+[Stakeholder] "16+1" cooperation injects new vigour into China-EU cooperation

 The 16+1 cooperation also benefits the EU and Europe as a whole as faster development in CEE countries contributes to more balanced development across Europe and European integration.
 I am confident that the Budapest Summit will produce even more fruitful results.

 Ultimately, the 16+1" cooperation is a creative framework which enables countries in different regions and with different social systems to work together.
-It goes hand-in-hand with China-Europe cooperation and constantly injects new vigor into such cooperation.
+It goes hand-in-hand with China-Europe cooperation and constantly injects new vigour into such cooperation.

 With that, China, CEE countries and the EU will become better off together.